junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 If infection is severe, it may be best to start with injections of penicillin, but often penicillin by mouth can be given instead once improvement begins.

-If improvement does not begin within 2 or
-3 days, consider using another antibiotic and try to get medical advice.
+If improvement does not begin within 2 or 3 days, consider using another antibiotic and try to get medical advice.

 _Dosage of_ penicillin for mild infections:

   - adults and children over 12 years: 250 to 500 mg, 4 times a day for 10 days

   - children from 6 to 12 years: 125 to 250 mg, 4 times a day for 10 days

   - children from 1 to 5 years old: 125 mg, 4 times a day for 10 days

   - children less than 1 year old: 62.5 mg, 4 times a day for 10 days

 For more serious infections: double the above dosage.

 For strep throat (to prevent rheumatic fever): take the above dosage 2 times a day for 10 days.

 To help the body make better use of the medicine, always take penicillin on an empty stomach, at least 1 hour after or 2 hours before meals.

-INJECTABLE PENICILLIN
+### INJECTABLE PENICILLIN

-Penicillin G, benzylpenicillin
+**Penicillin G**, benzylpenicillin

 Injectable penicillin should be used for certain severe infections, including: